-Dr. Holly Mitchell is a Clinical Assistant Professor of Medicine in the Division of Rheumatology and Immunology at the Medical University of South Carolina.
-Dr. Mitchell received her undergraduate training at Indiana University where she was awarded a Bachelors Degree in Music and Chemistry in 1985.
-She attended medical school at Vanderbilt University School of Medicine in Nashville, TN and was awarded her M.D. from this institution in 1989.
+Dr. Holly Mitchell is a clinical assistant professor of medicine in the Division of Rheumatology and Immunology at the Medical University of South Carolina.
+Dr. Mitchell received her undergraduate training at Indiana University where she was awarded a bachelor's degree in music and chemistry in 1985.
+She attended medical school at Vanderbilt University School of Medicine in Nashville, Tennessee and was awarded her M.D. from this institution in 1989.
 Dr. Mitchell remained at Vanderbilt for a residency in internal medicine.
-During this time Dr. Mitchell was selected to participate in the clinical investigator track of internal medicine allowing her to develop skills in basic science research.
+During this time, she was selected to participate in the clinical investigator track of internal medicine allowing her to develop skills in basic science research.
 Dr. Mitchell’s research involved studying the role of autoimmune B-cells in the development of type I diabetes mellitus.
 It was during this time that Dr. Mitchell developed a keen interest in the pathogenesis and treatment of autoimmune diseases, which led her to pursue further training in rheumatology.
 Dr. Mitchell initiated fellowship training in rheumatology at Vanderbilt and completed her training at the Medical University of South Carolina in 1996.